A travel guide to the free things to do in Malaga, Spain: the perfect Malaga Itinerary

 Either way, if you’re headed to the puerto de Malaga, you are headed in the right direction.
 Stroll along the paseo maritimo and watch the giant cruise ships dock before finding a secluded spot to watch the sunrise/sunset.

-Relax to the Fullest at the Beaches of Malaga
+Relax to the Fullest at the Best Beaches in Malaga

 In Malaga, you’ll never be stumped for fun things to do with your friends, and you can choose from the best beaches near Malaga.

 Choose to stay in the city and make your way to Malagueta Beach for some fun in the sun.
 Malagueta Beach is a large stretch of golden sand with sunbeds and parasols to hire and lovely calm sea.